Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 Until recently, Bangladesh’s business elites and foreign diplomats either kept their distance from Jamaat or engaged with it discreetly.
 Now, they are doing so openly.

-Over the past few months, European, Western and even Indian diplomats have sought meetings with Rahman, a figure who until not long ago was seen by many, internationally, as almost politically untouchable.
+Over the past few months, European, Western, and even Indian diplomats have sought meetings with Rahman, a figure who, until not long ago, was seen by many internationally as almost politically untouchable.

 For a leader whose party has been banned twice, including by ousted Prime Minister Sheikh Hasina’s administration, the coming election is raising a question few would have dared to ask even a year ago: Could Shafiqur Rahman become Bangladesh’s next prime minister?